 - Take montelukast once every day, in the evening.
 The dose for adults is one 10 mg tablet.
-If montelukast has been prescribed for your child, the dose will depend on their age: it is 4 mg for children aged between 6 months and 6 years, and 5 mg for children aged between 6 and 15 years.
+If montelukast has been prescribed for your child, the dose will depend on their age: it is 4 mg for children aged from 6 months to 5 years, and 5 mg for children aged from 6 years to 14 years.

 - The 10 mg (adult) tablet can be swallowed with a drink of water and can be taken either before or after food.